Westinghouse iGen11000TFc - 9000/11000W Tri Fuel Inverter Generator With Remote Start

 Zoom on the Westinghouse iGen11000TFc

-In short, the Westinghouse iGen11000TFc is a powerful portable inverter generator adequately designed for:
+In summary, the Westinghouse iGen11000TFc is a powerful portable inverter generator especially useful for:

 - Professionals who want to ensure that a power failure will not prevent them from working